+The policy and procedures which are maintained electronically and in paper format were reviewed and contents discussed with the manager.
+The arrangements for policies and procedures to be reviewed at least every three years was found to have been implemented consistently.

-The policy and procedures which were reviewed were discussed with the registered manager.
-Staff spoken with during inspection confirmed that they had access to the agency's policies and procedures.
+Staff spoken with during inspection confirmed that they had access to the agency's policies and procedures and a range of the policies are contained within the staff handbook issued to all staff during induction to the agency and updated accordingly on an ongoing basis.

 The agency retains a record of all complaints or compliments received.
-The registered manager verified that no complaints have been received by the agency since the last inspection.
+The inspector reviewed two complaints which had been received by the agency since the last inspection and was satisfied that the agency had responded appropriately.